sjn/introducing-se/docs.md

 #### Personal preparations

-* Expect they'll dislike *scripted* conversations.
+* Expect them to dislike *scripted* conversations.
 * …or «interviewing».
 * …or leading questions.
 * …or overt «messaging».